 But each year it goes ignored, the Social Security fund gets smaller and the eventual solution will be that much more painful.

-The least painful solution would be to start rectifying taxes and benefits right now, yesterday, so that we slowly ease into the long-term solution, inching bit by bit over the next 15 years.
+The least painful solution would be to start rectifying taxes and benefits right now, yesterday already, so that we slowly ease into the long-term solution over the next 11 years.

 But that would require bipartisan resolve of such magnitude that it is effectively impossible in today’s political climate.

 What all this means to you is, at some fundamental level, not really knowable unfortunately.